 BEWARE of the BILLABLE HOUR SOFTWARE AUDIT LAW FIRM - WE HAVE DOCUMENTED ABUSES

-- Adobe license audits performed through the Business Software Alliance (BSA is a trade association that may audit your company when Adobe “participates” in the audit as they say).
+- Adobe license audits are conducted through the Business Software Alliance (BSA is a trade association that may audit your company when Adobe “participates” in the audit, as they say).

 - Demand letters – selling Adobe software online without authorization (see below)

-You may find yourself contractually bound to submit to an audit or the audit may be more along the lines of a “voluntary” audit.
-While you may be told that the audit is INFORMAL, be careful, the risks of unlicensed software usage can be ENORMOUS and once they have you on the hook and you see the potentially STAGGERING settlement figures they are throwing at you, you may wish you would have hired a copyright lawyer from the outset.
-Note: Adobe may not be engaging in all of the above audits and I have heard that some of the auditing has ceased, but it is clear as of the date of this blog that audits through the BSA are still ongoing.
+You may find yourself contractually bound to submit to an audit, or the audit may be more along the lines of a “voluntary” audit.
+While you may be told that the audit is INFORMAL, be careful, the risks of unlicensed software usage can be ENORMOUS, and once they have you on the hook and you see the potentially STAGGERING settlement figures they are throwing at you, you may wish you would have hired a copyright lawyer from the outset.
+Note: Adobe may not be engaging in all of the above audits, and I have heard that some of the auditings has ceased, but it is clear as of the date of this blog that audits through the BSA are still ongoing.

 Selling Adobe Software without authorization

 One type of case that can pop up is if a company or individual is selling software that is not a full retail version of the software.
-You cannot take software of their that comes bundled with hardware, called OEM, (ex. a printer that comes with an Adobe disc) and try to sell that disc separately.
-If you do this, you might find they are scanning the internet and you may end up getting a cease and desist letter.
+You cannot take software of theirs that comes bundled with hardware, called OEM, (ex., a printer that comes with an Adobe disc) and try to sell that disc separately.
+If you do this, you might find they are scanning the internet, and you may end up getting a cease and desist letter.
 To them, this violates Adobe's exclusive rights when selling their copyrighted product separate from the hardware.